Azure/azure-sdk-for-python/sdk/appconfiguration/feature-management/README.md

 ### Feature Filters

 A `FeatureFilter` is a class that can be used to enable/disable feature flags.
-By default two feature filters are provided:
+Two built-in feature filters are provided:

 - `Microsoft.TimeWindowFilter` - Enables a feature flag based on a time window.
 - `Microsoft.TargetingFilter` - Enables a feature flag based on a list of users, groups, or rollout percentages.